-Since 1979, El Hogar has been supporting children from vulnerable situations in Honduras.
+Since 1979, El Hogar has been supporting children and youth from vulnerable situations in Honduras.
 We help these students and their families break the cycle of poverty and unemployment by providing a home, a nurturing environment, an education and a marketable trade.
 We support over 200 students each year in several programs in Honduras which include: